-Termination Benefits - During the year ended June 30, 2016 and 2015, certain employees were involuntarily terminated.
+Termination Benefits - During the year ended June 30, 2017 and 2016, certain employees were involuntarily terminated.
 The University agreed to contribute to their health insurance for a specified period of time as severance.
 Additionally, certain employees were offered a one-time payment as incentive to retire.
-Certain employees had elected the Teachers' Retirement System Option 1 payout during the fiscal year ended June 2016.
-During the year ended June 30, 2016, incentive pay of \$229,238 for voluntary and involuntary terminations plus benefits of \$243,122 (including TRS payment of \$204,559) were recorded for a total of 10 employees, for a total of \$472,360 in expenses included in the accompanying financial statements.
-Of this total, \$470,313 was paid, with \$2,047 remaining to be paid, which was accrued as of June 30, 2016.
+Certain employees had elected the Teachers' Retirement System Option 1 payout during the fiscal year ended June 2017.
+During the year ended June 30, 2017, incentive pay of \$268,123 for voluntary and involuntary terminations plus benefits of \$369,069 (including TRS payment of \$328,870) were paid to a total of 20 employees, for a total of \$637,192 in expenses included in the accompanying financial statements.